yuvalwiz/copy-file-anywhere/README.md

 3. Run one of these commands:
    - `Heredoc: wrap current file → script`
    - `Heredoc: wrap current file → custom path`
+   - `Heredoc: wrap current file → filename`
    - `Base64: copy current file → script`
    - `Base64: copy current file → custom path`
+   - `Base64: copy current file → filename`
 4. The transfer command is copied to your clipboard
 5. Paste it in to the target terminal.